kvriet/pneumatics/docs/electronics.md

 Example breadboard layout.

 **Arduino code snippet**
 Make sure the microcontroller pin that controls the mosfet is a PWM pin.
 On Arduino Uno these pins have a ~ symbol next to them.
 On most newer microcontrollers, all pins are PWM.
 PWM stands for pulse-width modulation.
-This allows you to send signals with a varying **duty cycle**, for example high 25% of the time, and low 25% of the time.
+This allows you to send signals with a varying **duty cycle**, for example high 25% of the time, and low 75% of the time.
 The highs and lows alternate very quickly.
-On 5V logic, this means that the output signal will look like 0.25*5V=1.25V.
+On 5V logic, this means that the output signal will resemble an output of 0.25*5V=1.25V.
 That way, you can 'open' the mosfet only a little bit or fully, depending on the duty cycle you send.
 You can find the Arduino PWM documentation here: [link](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogWrite/){:target="_blank"}.
 ```
 const int pumpPin = 5; // The pin that connects to the mosfet
 int percentage = 50;